Gregorian Reform: Overview

 During Gregory's pontificate, a conciliar approach to implementing papal reform took on an added momentum.
 Conciliarism properly refers to a later system of power between the Pope, the Roman curia, and secular authorities.
 During this early period, the scope of Papal authority in the wake of the Investiture Controversy entered into dialogue with developing notions of Papal supremacy.
 The authority of the emphatically "Roman" council as the universal legislative assembly was theorised according to the principles of papal primacy contained in Dictatus papae.

 Gregory also had to avoid the Catholic Church slipping back into the abuses that had occurred in Rome, during the Rule of the Harlots, between 904 and 964.
-Pope Benedict IX had been elected Pope three times and had sold the Papacy.
+Benedict IX had been elected pope three times and had sold the papacy.
 In 1054 the "Great Schism" had divided Western European Christians from the Eastern Orthodox Church.
 Given these events, the Catholic Church had to reassert its importance and authority to its followers.
 Within the church, important new laws were pronounced on simony, on clerical marriage and from 1059 on extending the prohibited degrees of affinity.
 Although at each new turn the reforms were presented to contemporaries as a return to the old ways, they are often seen by modern historians as novel.
 The much later Gregorian calendar of Pope Gregory XIII has no connection to those Gregorian reforms.